SayantanMitra87/Solar-Panel_Size_and_Cost_Prediction/README.md

 # Solar_Energy_Texas
+1. Predicting size of solar panel unit needs to be installed in residential setting based on power consumption.
-Predicting annual production of solar power based on solar panel installations in the state of Texas
+2. Predicting the cost of solar panels to be installed in residential setting based on power consumption.